jpuritz/BIO_594_2022/Exercises/course_project/JAshey/Workflow.md

 cd /data/putnamlab/jillashey/BIO594_FinalProject/Kallisto
 mkdir Align_acerv
 cd Align_acerv
-mkdir quant_acerv

-nano kallisto_quant_acerv.sh

-#!/bin/bash
-#SBATCH --job-name="Kallisto-quant"
-#SBATCH -t 336:00:00
-#SBATCH --export=NONE
-#SBATCH --nodes=1 --ntasks-per-node=20
-#SBATCH --exclusive
-#SBATCH --mail-type=BEGIN,END,FAIL
-#SBATCH --mail-user=jillashey@uri.edu
-#SBATCH --error="kallisto_quant_acerv_out_error"
-#SBATCH --output="kallisto_quant_acerv_out"
-#SBATCH --mem=500GB

-echo "START"; date

-module load kallisto/0.46.2-foss-2020b

-F=/data/putnamlab/jillashey/BIO594_FinalProject/Kallisto

-# make symbolic link to trimmed acerv data
-ln -s /data/putnamlab/jillashey/BIO594_FinalProject/data/trimmed/*Ac*trim.fastp.fq .

-# align reads
-array1=($(ls $F/Align_acerv/*.trim.fastp.fq ))
-for i in ${array1[@]}
-do
-kallisto quant -i $F/index/acerv_index.idx -o $F/Align_acerv/quant_acerv --single -l 85 -s 40 ${i}
-done

-echo "STOP"; date

-sbatch kallisto_quant_acerv.sh
 ```

-Submitted batch job 131288.

-Some reads are 50 bp, some are ~120.
-That is why the length is 85 and the std deviation is 40

-hmm i got a Kallisto output, but the .hd5 file is not there.
-The alignment rate also appears to be pretty low and there are a lot of contigs, k-mers, and equivalence classes.

 Split samples up so that the samples that are 50 bp long are processed separately and the samples that are 120 bp long are also processed separately.
+This is important because Kallisto relies on fragment length to do its pseudoalignments.

 | Sample Name         | Length | Species       |
 | ------------------- | ------ | ------------- |